k21971/EvilHack/doc/evilhack-changelog.md

 - Some more Caveperson role improvements
 - Adjust the artifact Keolewa shock damage so it's better than a club with the lightning object property
+- Fix: Harbinger was not protecting worn armor from acid damage